Offirmo/security-experiment-rogue-npm-module/README.md

 Only tested in latest Chrome browser environment (this is a proof of concept !)

+Typescript compatible.

 ## Follow up
 I then like to experiment counter-measures.
+If I have time and motivation...